ccmothes/ges_health_study_app/README.md

 Maps application.
 More information about the GES Community Health Study is available on our [project website](http://geshealthstudy.org).

+The GES Community Health Study Interactive Map Application was developed using Shiny for R.

 This project is a collaboration between the GES Community Health Study Community Council (Nancy Santos, Dolores Alfaro, Ana Varela, and Sandra Ruiz Parrilla) and the ENVIRONS team (Dr. Sheryl Magzamen, Dr. Sheena Martenies, Beth Lunsford,